Fireheart

 Fireheart is a 2022 animated adventure comedy film directed by Theodore Ty and Lauren Zeitoun and written by Zeitoun, Jennica Harper, and Daphne Ballon from a story by Zeitoun, Harper, and Lisa Hunter.
 It is the second film and final Independent film produced by L'Atelier Animation after Ballerina before Cinesite acquired L'Atelier.
 It features the voices of Olivia Cooke, Kenneth Branagh, Laurie Holden, Shoshana Sperling, and William Shatner.
-The plot follows a teenage girl who dreams to become the world's first female firefighter.
+The plot follows a teenage girl who dreams of becoming a firefighter.

 Plot

-In Brooklyn, New York in 1920, 6-year-old Georgia Nolan aspires to be a fireman like her father used to be, before he changed his career to a tailor to be able to better take care of her after the death of her mother.
-After Shawn tells her that women aren't allowed to be firemen, Georgia pretends to give it up and follow in his footsteps as a seamstress, but begins training in secret on the rooftop for the next decade.
-Along for the ride her faithful Dalmatian sidekick Ember.
+In Brooklyn, New York in 1930, 6-year-old Georgia Nolan aspires to be a fireman like her father used to be, before he retired to become a tailor.
+When Shawn tells her women are not allowed to be firemen, Georgia pretends to give it up and follow in his footsteps as a seamstress, but secretly begins training on her rooftop alongside her faithful Dalmatian sidekick Ember.

-Ten years later, in 1930, Mayor Murray asks Shawn to end his retirement to head up a young team of firefighters to combat a serial arsonist, who uses purple gas to hypnotize others and has resulted in the disappearances of other firefighters.
-Wishing to help, Georgia disguises herself as a man named Joe and joins the team.
+Ten years later, in 1940, Mayor Murray asks Shawn to end his retirement to head up a young team of firefighters to combat a unidentified arsonist who is burning down the city's theaters with a strange purple fire and has somehow kidnapped all the city's other firefighters.
+Willing to help and determined to prove herself to her father, Georgia disguises herself as a man named Joe and joins the team.

-While in disguise, "Joe" meets the other firemen: Jinn, a Chinese who loves to drive fast as a cheetah but suffers from narcolepsy, and Ricardo, a Spanish-American who got muscle from helping his father work at the steel mill but his true passion is for chemistry, so he calculates the best and safest way for the team to put the fires out.
+While in disguise, "Joe" meets the other firemen: Jinn, a Chinese who loves to drive fast as a cheetah but suffers from narcolepsy, and Ricardo, a muscular Spanish with a passion for chemistry and physics who can analyze the source of the fire.
+With training, the three become an effective unit, able to counter each other's inexperience and weaknesses with their own strengths.